ahawkins/website/content/article/the-high-velocity-edge-part-6.md

 convert the inputs to outputs.
 Ideally in a linear flow with minimal hand-offs, exchanges, and feedback loops.

-Imagine this like the different roles in the organization.
+Imagine this like the different roles in an organization.
 There are executives, managers, programmers, marketers, and customer support.
 Inputs will flow through each of these people before becoming an output.